ches-001/metatune/readme.md

 <br>

 ### 4. single_tuner: ```Optional[BaseTuner] (default=None)```
 This is used when you wish to perform parameter searching for a single specific model class with its corresponding tuner.
-If specified, only the tuner passed as argument will exit in the search space.
+If specified, only the tuner passed as argument will exist in the search space.
 You can use this to specify a custom tuner or an already implemented tuner with or without overwriting the parameter search spaces as shown:

 ```python